If you are new to Loerrach or want to do learn about the area before you arrive, this is the place to do it!

 Having a bank account in Loerrach is something that will make your stay here a lot easier.
 Some smaller shops and restaurants do not accept credit cards and therefore having an account that you can easily withdraw money from will be very useful.
 Moreover, bank accounts for students under 25 are usually free if you take your student card along with you when you open the account.

 Lots of students have an account with Deutsche Bank as they are more internationally friendly, they are based near the centre of Loerrach and their ATMs can be found all over Europe.
-Most banks are open between Monday and Friday, 09:15am until 12:30pm and 2:00pm until 5:00pm.
+The service hours of the Deutsche Bank or other German banks can be found on google.

 Basel is Loerrach’s closest large city, home to beautiful cathedrals and history as well as the stunning Rhine River, Basel is an amazing cultural hub that is a must see!